-For reports of single cases of hypercalcemia, two RCTs of the 28 RCTs identified and depicted in Fig. 1a, b reported single cases where serum calcium levels rose above the normal range (>2.6 mmol/l): (1) Talwar et al. 2007 with a daily dose of 2,000 IU plus 1,500 mg calcium supplementation in healthy black women treated for 12 months [48]; and (2) Maalouf et al. 2008 with a daily dose of 2,000 IU vitamin D in healthy Lebanese adolescents treated for 12 months [47].
-In the Talwar study, six isolated incidents of mild hypercalcemia occurred in eight clinical visits over 3 years in 208 women.
-The authors report that all six cases of hypercalcemia resolved on the repeat fasting sample.
-In the Maalouf study, hypercalcemia ranging from 2.7 to 2.77 nmol/l was described in seven of 340 adolescents, five cases in the placebo group, one with 1,400 IU vitamin D per week (equivalent to 400 IU per day), and one with 14,000 IU vitamin D per week (equivalent to 2,000 IU per day).
+For reports of single cases of hypercalcemia, two RCTs of the 28 RCTs identified and depicted in Figure 1 A and B reported single cases where serum calcium levels rose above the normal range (> 2.6 mmol/l): (1) Talwar et al. 2007 with a daily dose of 2000 IU plus 1500 mg calcium supplementation in healthy black women treated for 12 months[48]; (2)

+Maalouf et al. 2008 with a daily dose of 2000 IU vitamin D in healthy Libanese adolescents treated for 12 months[47].
+In the Talwar study 6 isolated incidents of mild hypercalcemia occurred in 8 clinical visits over 3 years in 208 women.
+The authors report that all 6 cases of hypercalcemia resolved on the repeat fasting sample.
+In the Maalouf study, hypercalcemia ranging from 2.7 to 2.77 nmol/l was described in 7 of 340 adolescents, 5 cases in the placebo group, 1 with 1400 IU vitamin D per week (equivalent to 400 IU per day), and one with 14, 000 IU vitamin D per week (equivalent to 2000 IU per day).

-Of all controlled trials with vitamin D, an increased incidence of nephrolithiasis occurred only in the very large Women's Health Initiative (WHI) trial (involving 400 IU vitamin D plus 1,000 mg of calcium per day) [24].
+Of all controlled trials with vitamin D, an increased incidence of nephrolithiasis occurred only in the very large Women's Health Initiative (WHI) trial (involving 400 IU vitamin D plus 1000 mg of calcium per day).
+[24].

-We also identified ten uncontrolled trials with oral vitamin D supplementation at doses of at least 1,800 IU per day and reported serum calcium levels after treatment [69-77].
-Of these, two reported an increase in mean serum calcium levels above the normal range or single cases with hypercalcemia: (1) Tucci et al. reported a mean serum calcium level that exceeded 2.6 mmol/l at baseline and after administration of 7,120 IU vitamin D per day in adult primary hyperparathyroidism patients [74].
-Mean serum calcium levels were 2.73 mmol/l at baseline and after treatment; however, the authors also reported of two patients in whom serum calcium levels rose from 2.8 to
+We also identified 10 uncontrolled trials with oral vitamin D supplementation at doses of at least 1800 IU per day and reported serum calcium levels after treatment (Appendix; Table 2; [69-77]).
+Of these, two reported an increase in mean serum calcium levels above the normal range or single cases with hypercalcemia: (1) Tucci et al reported a mean serum calcium level that exceeded 2.6 mmol/l at baseline and after administration of 7120 IU vitamin D per day in adult primary hyperparathyroidism patients [74].; mean serum calcium levels were 2.73 mmol/l at baseline and after treatment, However, the authors also reported of 2 patients in whom serum calcium levels rose from 2.8 to 3.03 mmol/l and from 2.83 to 3.05 mmol/l, respectively.
+(2) Restorff et al. reported of 2 single cases of mild hypercalcemia (2.69 mmol/l) at 3 months and normal levels at 6 months in one small uncontrolled trial of 33 elderly rheumatology patients with severe vitamin D deficiency treated with a single oral dose of 300,000 IU vitamin D3[76].